Updated: Jul 9

 "I never teach my pupils.
 I only attempt to provide the conditions in which they can learn."
 Albert Einstein

 You know what I enjoy these days we are secluded to our home: The sounds of kids playing with their parents outside our house.
 For long children didn’t go outside to play.
 What’s more, they weren’t with their parents.
 Parents were at work.
-And when they were home, they had all these chores to do.
+And when they were home, they had all these chores.

 Are you one of these parents?
 Are you also a teacher that needs to deliver online classes?
 Maybe you are a grandparent, that has so much to give but can only do it from distance.
 (Sounds like sad poetry: Distance, distance, distance…)